 }

-// Problem 1: No user identity attached — all requests look identical
+// Failure 1: no user identity attached — every request looks identical in logs

-// Problem 3: Any client with the secret has full tool access
+// Failure 3: any client holding the secret has full tool access

 next();